Vakhtang VI: His reign

-Vakhtang remained seven years in Persia before he was permitted to return to his kingdom in 1719.
-He was sent back with the task to put an end to the continual raids by north Caucasian mountain tribes, particularly the Lezgin tribes of Dagestan.
-Assisted by the ruler of neighboring Kakheti as well as the beglarbeg of Shirvan, Vakhtang made significant progress in putting a halt to the Lezgins.
-At the campaign's climax however, in the winter of 1721, the Persian government recalled him.
-The order, which came after grand vizier Fath-Ali Khan Daghestani's fall, was made by the instigation of the eunuch faction within the royal court, having persuaded the shah that a successful end of the campaign for Vakhtang would do the Safavid realm more harm than good; it would enable Vakhtang, the Safavid wali to form an alliance with Russia with the aim to conquer Iran.
+Vakhtang remained in Persia for seven years before he was permitted to return to his kingdom in 1719.
+He was sent back with the task of putting an end to the continual raids by North Caucasian mountain tribes, particularly the Lezgin tribes of Dagestan.
+Assisted by the ruler of neighbouring Kakheti as well as the beglarbeg of Shirvan, Vakhtang made significant progress in putting a halt to the Lezgins.
+At the campaign's climax, however, in the winter of 1721, the Persian government recalled him.
+The order, which came after grand vizier Fath-Ali Khan Daghestani's fall, was made by the instigation of the eunuch faction within the royal court, having persuaded the shah that a successful end of the campaign for Vakhtang would do the Safavid realm more harm than good; it would enable Vakhtang, the Safavid wali, to form an alliance with Russia with the aim of conquering Iran.
 This terminated Vakhtang's short-lived loyalty to the Shah.
-He made secret contacts with Tsar Peter the Great of Russia, and expressed his support for Russia's future presence in the Caucasus.
+He made secret contacts with Tsar Peter the Great of Russia and expressed his support for Russia's future presence in the Caucasus.
 After several delays, Peter himself led an army of about 25,000 and a substantial fleet along the west coast of the Caspian Sea in July 1722, initiating the Russo-Persian War (1722–1723).

-At this time, Safavid Persia was internally in chaos and had already been declining for years, with the capital Isfahan besieged by rebel Afghans.
-As a Persian vassal and commander, Vakhtang's brother, Rostom, died during the siege and the Shah appointed Vakhtang's son Bakar as commander of the defense.
+At this time, Safavid Persia was in internal chaos and had already been declining for years, with the capital Isfahan besieged by rebel Afghans.
+As a Persian vassal and commander, Vakhtang's brother, Rostom, died during the siege, and the Shah appointed Vakhtang's son Bakar as commander of the defence.
 However, Vakhtang refused to come to the relief of Isfahan.
 At the same time, the Ottomans offered him an alliance against Persia, but Vakhtang preferred to await the arrival of the Russians.
 Peter's promises to provide military support to the Caucasian Christians for final emancipation from the Persian yoke created a great euphoria among the Georgians and Armenians.